-- 2.1 Responsibility for the day-to-day operation of the SEND policy lies with the SEN coordinator (SENCO).
-See Appendix 1 for names of current post holder and job description. - 2.2 All teachers are responsible for the educational provision for children with special needs in their class. - 2.3 The role of the SENCO is to consult, co-ordinate support, and monitor all children with SEND within the school. - 2.4 The SENCO, in collaboration with the Executive Principal, has lead responsibility for co-ordinating provision for pupils with SEND.
-All staff, both teaching and support have shared responsibility for such children in their care. - 2.5 Administrative systems are in place for keeping information up to date and regular meetings are held to ensure those concerned are kept informed of developments. - 2.6 The class teacher and SENCO will maintain regular contact with the parents / caregivers at all stages of support. - 2.7 There is a named governor with responsibility for SEND (see Appendix 1). - 2.8 The "responsible persons" as named in the Code of Practice is the Executive Principal.

-2.9 The Executive Principal will report to their governing bodies at least annually, evaluating the success of the education provided for the children with SEND.
+- 2.1 The Governing Board is responsible for establishing and maintaining this SEND Policy and for ensuring it is followed.
+The Governing Board delegates authority to the Executive Principal to implement this policy on its behalf.
+The Executive Principal is responsible for implementing the decisions of the Governing Board and for complying with this policy. - 2.2 The SENCO, in collaboration with the Inclusion Manager and Executive Principal, has lead responsibility for co-ordinating provision for pupils with SEND.
+All staff, both teaching and support have shared responsibility for such children in their care.
+Responsibility for the day-to-day operation of the SEND policy lies with the SEN co-ordinator (SENCO) and Inclusion Manager.
+See Appendix 2 for names of current post holder and job description. - 2.3 All teachers are responsible for the educational provision for children with special needs in their class. - 2.4 The role of the SENCO is to consult, co-ordinate support, and monitor all children with SEND within the school. - 2.5 Administrative systems are in place for keeping information up to date and regular meetings are held to ensure those concerned are kept informed of developments. - 2.6 The class teacher and SENCO will maintain regular contact with the parents / caregivers at all stages of support. - 2.7 There is a named governor with responsibility for SEND (see Appendix 2). - 2.8 The "responsible persons" as named in the Code of Practice is the Executive Principal. - 2.9 The Executive Principal will report to their governing bodies at least annually, evaluating the success of the education provided for the children with SEND.